lukebond/coreos-london-operators-20170124/coreos-london-operators-20170124.md

 ---

+# HOW YOU CAN CREATE OPERATORS

 > # 5.
 > Operators should be designed so application instances continue to run
 > unaffected if the Operator is stopped or removed.

+This is obvious but important!

 ---

+# HOW YOU CAN CREATE OPERATORS

 > # 6.
 > Operators should give users the ability to declare a desired version and